Quantitative theory of magnetic interactions in solids: Local moment formation and spin-dynamics

 The DMFT Green function corresponds to the bare lattice Green function~\eqref{eq:s9_bare_GF} dressed in the exact self-energy $\Sigma^{\rm imp}$ of the local reference problem~\eqref{eq:s9_action_imp}~\cite{RevModPhys.68.13}.
 According to the self-consistency condition, the local part of the DMFT Green function is identically equal to the exact local Green function $g$ of the reference problem.

-The diagonal part of the quadratic exchange interaction is given by the Heisenberg exchange $J^{ss}_{jj'}$ for spin~\cite{stepanov2018effective, stepanov2021spin} and the Ising interaction $J^{cc}_{jj'}$ for charge~\cite{stepanov2019effective} densities.
+The diagonal part of the bilinear exchange interaction is given by the Heisenberg exchange $J^{ss}_{jj'}$ for spin~\cite{stepanov2018effective, stepanov2021spin} and the Ising interaction $J^{cc}_{jj'}$ for charge~\cite{stepanov2019effective} densities.
 The latter will be discussed in details in Section~\ref{Section10}.
-The non-diagonal ${J^{s\neq{}s'}_{jj'}}$ components give rise to the Dzyaloshinskii-Moriya and the symmetric anisotropic interactions (see, e.g., Ref.~\onlinecite{PhysRevB.52.10239}) that may appear in the system due to SOC.
+The non-diagonal ${J^{s\neq{}s'}_{jj'}}$ components give rise to the Dzyaloshinskii-Moriya and the symmetric anisotropic interactions (see, e.g., Ref.~\onlinecite{PhysRevB.52.10239}) that may appear in the system due to spin-orbit coupling.
 These kinetic exchange interactions compete with the bare non-local electron-electron interaction $V^{\varsigma}_{jj'}$ that plays a role of a direct exchange between charge and spin densities.
-This makes the total non-local quadratic exchange interaction
+This makes the total, non-local bilinear exchange interaction to have the form